Nob306/ecommerce-data-storytelling/README.md

 ## How I Built This With AI Assistance

 This project was built using Claude as a pair programming tool throughout.
-I'm documenting this deliberately rather than omitting it — transparency about AI-assisted development is more useful than pretending it didn't happen, and the way I used it is worth explaining.
+I'm documenting this deliberately rather than omitting it, transparency about AI-assisted development is more useful than pretending it didn't happen, and the way I used it is worth explaining.

 ### The workflow